Top 3 Tottori Hotels: Exquisite Japanese-Style Ryokan

 DSC6911

-3. An Interior Wrapped in the Warmth of Mingei Craft
+3. Spaces Wrapped in the Warmth of Mingei Folk Craft

 DSC5675

-The inn’s design reflects the Mingei folk‑craft spirit for which Tottori is known.
-Pottery from local kilns and Tottori Mingei furniture—simple yet imbued with functional beauty—are placed unobtrusively throughout the building, creating a warm, soothing atmosphere.
-Combined with the all‑tatami floors, the setting immerses visitors in Japan’s traditional aesthetic, as though time itself has turned back.
+The interior features design elements reflecting the spirit of the Mingei (folk craft) movement, which Tottori is proud of.
+Ceramics from local kilns and Tottori Mingei furniture – rustic yet imbued with functional beauty – are tastefully placed throughout, creating a warm and tranquil atmosphere.
+Combined with the tatami-matted spaces throughout the building, visitors can immerse themselves deeply in the traditional Japanese aesthetic, as if time had turned backward.

 DSC1810